A Tradition 90 Years in the Making

 The first national spelling bee was organized by the Louisville Courier-Journal in 1925, and the Bee has been held continuously since, except during the World War II years of 1943, 1944 and 1945.
-That makes this year our 90th, and we're doing exciting things throughout Bee Week to commemorate this significant anniversary.
+In 2017, the Bee celebrated its 90th year and did many exciting things throughout Bee Week to commemorate this significant anniversary.
 Scroll down to learn more about the nine decades of spelling bee competition.

 5 New York